scaleway/terraform-provider-scaleway/TESTING.md

 ## Unit testing

-In order to test the provider, you can simply run `make test`.
+You can test the provider, by running `make test`.

 ```sh
 make test